 You have deleted the branch.

-You cannot delete the Web Modeler enabled branch.
-If you need to delete this branch, enable the Web Modeler for another line, and only then delete the branch.
+You cannot delete a Studio enabled branch.
+If you need to delete this branch, enable Studio for another line, and only then delete the branch.